Getting Dicey with Critical Role

 Critical Role Xhorhas Dice Set

-image © Tina Manneborn 2023
+image © Tina B. 2023

-Vox Machina Dice Sets
+Vox Machina Polysets

 The Vox Machina dice journey continued in November and December 2020, when Critical Role partnered with well known and much loved dice brand Die Hard Dice (DHD).
 Using the so-called Avalore dice mould that is exclusive to DHD, a full polymer polyset was produced for each of the Vox Machina characters.